Htyior/PyQt-Chatroom/README.md

 ## Description

-A simple chat room with chatroom made with a beautiful UI
+A simple chat room with chatroom made with PyQt5

 ## Getting Started